cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Adding Reviews

-* As a logged in user, I want to be able to create a new review.
+* As a logged-in user, I want to be able to create a new review.
   * When I'm on the `/users/current/cars/:id` page:
     * I can create a new review.

 ### Updating Reviews
-* As a logged in user, I want to be able to update my reviews by clicking an Update button.
+* As a logged-in user, I want to be able to update my reviews by clicking an Update button.
   * When I'm on the `/users/current/reviews` pages:
     * I can click "Update" to make changes to reviews I have created.
       * I can add or delete reviews I added to the cars.